 - Who will be managing the content

-When discussing web design services for small business with an agency, the marketing objective should always be discussed first.
+When discussion web design with an agency, the marketing objective should always be discussed first.
 This will establish the foundation for the tools/functionality needed to meet the overall website objective.
 Normally, with the information gathered from a single exploratory discussion, an estimate can be determined.